libnyanpasu/libnyanpasu.github.io/others/faq.md

 #### Manual authorization on macOS

-- If authorization is not successful, you can manually run the following command.
+- If authorization is not successful, you can manually execute the following command.
 After authorization, a restart is still required.

 ```bash
 # clash core